Highlights. More than 99% of American consumers read online reviews before making purchases; reviews influence 93% of consumers’ purchasing decisions.

 Online reviews have become a primary point of consumer engagement as users write, read, and share ratings.

-- Consumers spend an average of 13 minutes and 45 seconds and read 10 online reviews before they decide to trust a local business.
+- Consumers spend an average of 13 minutes and 45 seconds reading reviews before they decide to trust a local business.

 - 91.1% of consumers typically read at least one review before purchasing a product; 54.7% read at least four reviews.